Skip to content

 When a table is created, sys.create_table() auto-detects which columns to show in FK autocomplete dropdowns (priority: name > title > label > email > first text column).
 This is stored in sys.table_metadata as display_columns.

 To change display columns after table creation, users can ask the Builder AI (e.g., “show email instead of name for customers”).
-The configure_fk_display tool validates the requested columns against the actual table schema and updates sys.table_metadata.
+The configure_fk_display tool validates that the requested columns exist on the table and are short-text-shaped — either by semantic display_type (text, email, url, phone, color) on managed tables, or by raw Postgres type (text, varchar, citext, character) on legacy/imported tables that have no display_type set.
+Choice/boolean/numeric/date columns are rejected because they make poor FK labels.
+The tool then updates sys.table_metadata.
 You can also update it directly:

 UPDATE sys.table_metadata